proactis-documentation/documentation-source/docs/p2p/commitments.md

 ### Error Handling

-If your DLL fails to process the commitment entry that it a throw an exception up to the caller service
+If your DLL fails to process the commitment entry then it can throw an exception up to the calling service.

-For example
+_For example_
 ```csharp
     throw new Exception("Failed to connect to the finance system");
 ```